rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 In this case, the API simply has a Turtle document template into which the name is filled in as a literal value, but it does not do any escaping.
-We assume Alice decides to fully trust all links from `http://trusted.org/` to other pages, but only trust information directly on Carol's page or links to other trusted domains.
+We assume Alice decides to fully trust all links from `http://trusted.org/` to other pages, but only trusts information directly on Carol's page or links to other trusted domains.
 If Carol includes a link to `<http://trusted.org/?name=Bob". <> rdfs:seeAlso <http://hacker.com/invalid-data>. <> foaf:name "abc""`,
 then this would cause the API to produce a Turtle document that contains a link to `http://hacker.com/invalid-data`, which would lead to unwanted data to be included in the query results.